neherlab/treetime/README.md

     --keep_overhangs  keep 5' and 3' gaps rather than filling them with ancestral sequence
   ```

-  Alteratively, directly interact with the class `TreeAnc` from treetime as follows
+  Alternatively, you can directly interact with the class `TreeAnc` from treetime as follows
     ```python
     from treetime import TreeAnc
     ta = TreeAnc(tree='my_tree.nwk', aln='my_seqs.nwk', gtr='JC69')